cibernox/ember-power-select-with-create/README.md

 #### Pass the creation option to a component for more control

-Beyond building the suggestion label, you can pass the `suggestedOptionComponent` property the name of your component.
+Beyond building the suggestion label, you can pass the `suggestedOptionComponent` property, which should be a component, not a string to be embroider compatible.

 This component will receive the suggestedOption itself as `option` and the current `term` as `term`.